Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "No," Gyotin agreed.
 "He wouldn’t."

 Garaaf duck-nodded.
-"Besides...I learned long ago that the biggest lies of all are told using nothing but truthful words.
+"Besides...
+I learned long ago that the biggest lies of all are told using nothing but truthful words.
 I need an unvarnished *truth,* Professor Hurt.
 One that is nothing *but* truth, is as complete a truth as possible, and will guide them away from their self-hatred."

 Hurt leaned his hands on the back of his former chair. "...They are just another species, the Gao are just another species, and the *Hunters* are just another species," he said.
 "The E-skurel-ir suffered the grave misfortune of evolving on the wrong world in the wrong place during the wrong galactic epoch, and a bigger and crueller species found them and enslaved them.
 There’s no punishment or meaning to this, they committed no sin.
 They were just *unlucky.* **That’s** the truth, the whole truth and nothing but."